Efficient Fourier Filtering Network with Contrastive Learning for AAV-based Unaligned Bimodal Salient Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{nmanned} aerial vehicle (UAV)-based object detection methods have been broadly applied in various fields, such as emergency rescue \cite{bo2022basnet,xu2024yoloow}, plant maintenance \cite{hu2023detection}, and electrical overhaul \cite{senthilnath2021bs}.
+\IEEEPARstart{A}{utonomous} aerial vehicle (AAV)-based object detection methods have been broadly applied in various fields, such as emergency rescue \cite{bo2022basnet,xu2024yoloow}, plant maintenance \cite{hu2023detection}, and electrical overhaul \cite{senthilnath2021bs}.
 Despite the impressive achievement of existing detection models \cite{bo2022basnet,zhang2023cfanet,li2020comnet,fang2024scinet}, methods that rely solely on RGB \cite{bo2022basnet,zhang2023cfanet} or thermal imaging \cite{li2020comnet,fang2024scinet} face challenges in scenes with low illumination, occlusion, and background clutter.
 The two modalities have their own characteristics.
 While the RGB modality provides rich color and texture information about a scene, the thermal modality utilizes temperature differences to identify objects independently of lighting conditions.
-Therefore, recent works \cite{zhang2022visible,10315195} have attempted to combine the strengths of RGB and thermal modalities to improve UAV-based object detection in complex scenes.
+Therefore, recent works \cite{zhang2022visible,10315195} have attempted to combine the strengths of RGB and thermal modalities to improve AAV-based object detection in complex scenes.

-In practice, the resolution and scale of images captured by the RGB and thermal cameras mounted on UAVs may differ, resulting in unaligned bi-modal images, as shown in Fig. \ref{fig:1}.
+In practice, the resolution and scale of images captured by the RGB and thermal cameras mounted on AAVs may differ, resulting in unaligned bimodal images, as shown in Fig. \ref{fig:1}.
 These differences lead to varying proportions and spatial locations of the same object between the two modalities.
-However, most existing bi-modal object detection datasets \cite{peng2014rgbd,9767629,10003255} are manually aligned, avoiding many real-world challenges due to the misalignment between the two modalities.
+However, most existing bimodal object detection datasets \cite{peng2014rgbd,9767629,10003255} are manually aligned, avoiding many real-world challenges due to the misalignment between the two modalities.
 Consequently, models designed based on these aligned datasets \cite{9454273,9505635,jin2022moadnet,9611276,9803225,9926193,10003255,sun2023catnet,9869666,10015667,10127616,wang2024learning} usually underperform when applied to unaligned data under realistic conditions.